 Bringing the full scope of factory data together in one centralised place reduces bottlenecks and ensures all workers have access to the information they need.
 You might already have had access to some of this data in the past.

 But by bringing it all together, you can empower workers and use it more effectively.
-Data-driven decisions can be made quickly to ensure productivity and profitability is always high.
+Real time data driven decisions can be made quickly to ensure productivity and profitability is always high.

 Augmenting Equipment and Activities